tarantool/doc/doc/reference/tt_cli/index.rst

-tt command-line tool
+tt command-line utility
 ====================

-``tt`` provides the command line interface for Tarantool
+``tt`` is a command-line utility for managing Tarantool instances and Tarantool-based applications.

 .. toctree::
     :maxdepth: 1